UCL-EPSRC-DTP/2026-27-project-catalogue/themes/information-and-communication-technologies.md

 [2531bd1681](../projects/2531bd1681.md) Resistive Memories Based on Semiconductor-Insulator Structures for Neuromorphic Computing

-[2531bd1693](../projects/2531bd1693.md) A Foundational Theory of Information based on Inference
+[2531bd1693](../projects/2531bd1693.md) A Foundational Theory of Information Based on Inference